PolarBear-Ece/ops-interview-task-master/README.md

 - Create a namespace `demo-ops`
 - Create a deployment and service manifest for the app.
 - Configure liveliness check, resource quotas for the deployment.

+## SOLUTION

+run.sh : is the shell srcipt for installing vagrant and running a VM(ubuntu xenial64) with provisioning done.
+dockerfile: Dockerfile of the app. docker-compose.yml: the composing files.
+Provisioning takes care of all the mentioned details.
+I used a VM to create the same in my home computer that has Windows.